-Lessees / Occupier Description of area Patricks Stevedores Stevedore and Leased/Licenced container storage areas.
-QUBE Stevedore and Leased/Licenced container storage areas.
-ASCO - Baker Hughes Intertek (sublease from Asco) Marine Supply Base OM Manganese Manganese Ore Stockpile at East Arm Wharf Precinct.
-TOLL Remote Logistics New berth at end of East Arm Wharf for Australian Border Force vessels.
-VOPAK Fuel and acid pipeline and terminal Genesee & Wyoming Australia Train line
+Lessee / Occupier Description of area LINX Stevedores Stevedore and Leased/Licenced container storage areas.
+QUBE Stevedores Sub Lease of container storage areafrom One Rail Australia.
+ASCO - Baker Hughes (sublease from Asco) Marine Supply Base OM Manganese Manganese Ore Stockpile at East Arm Wharf Precinct.
+Australian Ilmenite Resources Minerals Shed - Ilmenite TOLL Remote Logistics Berth at end of East Arm Wharf for Australian Border Force vessels.
+Licence for use of are for demountable offices VOPAK Fuel and acid pipeline and terminal One Rail Australia Railway line Monson Shipping Ship Agent Bhagwan Marine Use of Pontoon at Fort Hill Wharf Coastal Tug & Barge and Svitzer Berths and Storage Containers at Fort Hill Wharf Hall Contracting Storage of Equipment at East Arm Wharf

-2.3.3 Health, Safety, Environment and Security Steering Committee
+2.3.3 Health, Safety, Environment and Security Operations Group

-This internal committee is tasked with ensuring DP's commitment to providing and maintaining a safe, healthy, secure and environmentally responsible worksite.
+This internal group is tasked with ensuring DP's commitment to providing and maintaining a safe, healthy, secure and environmentally responsible worksite.

-The committee meets monthly and comprises of representatives from the DP's senior management, together with staff experienced in the fields of environmental management, work place health and safety, and security.
-The functions of this committee are detailed in its Terms of Reference.
+The group meets weekly and comprises of representatives from the DP's senior management, together with staff experienced in the fields of environmental management, work place health and safety and security.

-DP also holds a weekly Health, Safety, Security and Environmental - Operational Managers Meeting to ensure issues and incidents are discussed and resolved in a timely manner and that operations are planned and considered from a safety, security and environmental perspective.
+This meeting is to ensure issues and incidents are discussed and resolved in a timely manner and that operations are planned and considered from a safety, security and environmental perspective.